play14team/play14-website/_posts/2016-12-08-welcome-to-our-new-website.md

   - website
 author: Cédric Pontet

-excerpt: Announcing the brand new #play14 website, powered by Jekyll, hosted on GitHub Pages.
+excerpt: Announcing our brand new website, powered by Jekyll, hosted on GitHub Pages.

 ---